Benn1440/Ansible/README.md

 # Ansible

-I would be updating this repository as I learn Automation with Ansible.
+I would be updating this repository as I learn more on Automation with Ansible.